eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

               .or_else([](auto& reason) { (void) reason; /* we could check and handle the reason why there is no data */ std::cout << "got no data" << std::endl;});
 }
 ```
-Processing just one sample even if more might have arrived will cause the ``wait`` to unblock again immediately to process the next sample (or shut down if requested).
-Due to the overhead of the ``wait`` call it may still be more efficient to process all samples in a loop until there are none left before waiting again, but it is not required.
-It would be required if we attach via ``attachEvent`` instead of ``attachState``, since we might wake up due to the arrival of a second sample, only process the first and will not receive a wake up until a third sample arrives (which could be much later or never).
+Processing just one sample even if more might have arrived will cause `wait` to unblock again immediately to process the next sample (or shut down if requested).
+Due to the overhead of the `wait` call it may still be more efficient to process all samples in a loop until there are none left before waiting again, but it is not required.
+It would be required if we attach via `attachEvent` instead of `attachState`, since we might wake up due to the arrival of a second sample, only process the first and will not receive a wake up until a third sample arrives (which could be much later or never).

 ### Gateway